love-0710/love-0710/README.md

 **Autism Spectrum Disorder Detection with Deep Learning | January 2024- Ongoing**

-    Continuing development to further optimize efficiency and performance.
+    Continuing development from previous efforts to further optimize efficiency and performance.
+    Stay tuned for updates and enhancements!

 ## Skills